cosmos/interchain-security/docs/docs/introduction/overview.md

 - **Tailored security.**
   Consumer chains can choose the right level of security based on their needs:
-  Chains can choose to inherit the whole validator set from the provider, or they can launch as an opt in chain with a subset of the provider validators.
+  Chains can choose to inherit the whole validator set from the provider, or they can launch as an opt-in chain with a subset of the provider validators.
   Additionally, consumer chains have the power to shape the validator set to their specific requirements by setting allow & deny lists, capping its size, etc.
   This allows for a wide range of security tradeoffs.
   For example, it enables emerging projects to deploy on consumer chains that don’t need high level of security.